damienomurchu/forge-cli/docs/cli-contract.md

 ## Stability

 The behaviors in this document are the contract for the first Go implementation.
-Exact help wording and layout will be approved with intentional golden tests when the fast CLI shell is implemented.
+Exact help wording and layout are protected by intentional golden tests.
 They are not derived from Python 2.1.0.